navylemdi/DIC-Anamorphose/README.md

 - `Pos=[Posx, Posy, Posz]` array represents the position relative to the camera of a point belongs to the axis of the cylinder (if the surface is a cylinder).
 - *Radius* is the radius of the cylinder in the case of a cylinder.
 - *SurfaceType* is a string to tell the programm that you want to anamorphose on a `Cylindre` or on a `Plan`.
 Only cylinder or plane surface case are implemented.
 - *Wingframe* is the border of your wing represented by 4 points.
+It will be useful to represent your wing in 3D and print the anamorphosed speckle.
 It is organised as [x, y, z].

 #### Output_Speckle section
 ```